dominicjonas/Summit/README.md

 - Getting to grips with Python and Django was a challenge, especially given we had little to no experience working with them at the start of the project.

 ## Wins
+-  I put a lot of work into refining the UI of this project and getting a consistent theme throughout the styling.
+The functional and variable driven approach to the SASS files help achieve this.
 - Despite a lot of challenges and setbacks, we managed to produce an intricate level of connection throughout our app.
 - Valuable experience gained in larger scale project management.
 - Gathering rich data and using it to drive the experience was our focus from the very beginning.
 Good communication and planning with our database helped us achieve that.